cfragiadakis/cfragiadakis/README.md

 ### 📊 My last project

-Classification of bird species by implementing ResNet from scratch, you can find it [here](https://github.com/cfragiadakis/AML-2025-Feathers-in-focus)
+Classification of bird species by implementing ResNet18 from scratch, you can find it [here](https://github.com/cfragiadakis/AML-2025-Feathers-in-focus)

 ---